renaissance-publishing/renaissance/content/chapters/21-races.md

     one skin tone that is more common among them.
 Orcs also have prominent tusks.

-  - Vitals:
+#### Vitals

+Physically large an opposing, orcs seek honor and accomplishment in all things.

 - Old Age: 60 years
 - Average Height: 2.2m
 - Average Weight: 90kg

-  - Physically large an opposing, orcs seek honor and accomplishment in all things.
+- Diet: Omnivore

 - DUR 35, STR 35
 - \+5 COG, +10 SOM, +5 WIL
 - Movement: Foot 4 / 12
-  - Senses: Normal, Low-Light
+- Senses: Normal, Low-Light, *Hunter's Senses*
+- Size: Medium, *Great Stature*
 - Tags: Natural, Humanoid, Orc
 - Language Groups: HHED
 - Hunter’s Senses: Orcs have acute senses of smell and hearing.
   They receive +10 to auditory and olfactory perception tests.
 - Regeneration: orcs have Fast Healing 1.

-  - Optional Background: Traditional Orcish Community
+#### Optional Background: Traditional Orcish Community

 - 10 ranks in Intimidate
 - 10 ranks in any two Combat skills
 - 1 weapon and 1 shield

-  - Optional Background: Commonwealth Orcish Community
+#### Optional Background: Commonwealth Orcish Community

 - 10 ranks in Protocol
 - 10 ranks in one Combat skill
 - 10 ranks in one Technical skill
 - 1 weapon and 1 skill kit

-  - Cultural Weapon: Orcish Sabre
+#### Cultural Item: Orcish Sabre

-      - Orcs traditionally use a sword and shield when fighting.
-They commonly use a large back-sword—a sword with one edge, because they are easier to produce in large numbers.
+Orcs traditionally use a sword and shield when fighting.
+They commonly use a large sword with a single edge (because they are easier to produce in large numbers).
 The tips are commonly sharpened to a point, so that they may be used for thrusting.

-          - 2d10+4+DB, AP -2
-          - One-Handed, Sword
+Tags: One-handed, Bladed, Cavalry, Close, Defensive, Well Suited: Maim

+Damage: 1d10+3+DB, AP: 1

-  - Cultural Weapon: Orcish Sword
+#### Cultural Item: Orcish Sword

-      - When Orcs fight as a unit, they use an unusual pole-arm.
+When Orcs fight as a unit, they use an unusual pole-arm.
 It consists of double-sided, sword-like blade, perhaps 45cm long, at the end of a pole 200cm long or more.

-      - The sword-end sometimes also sports guard-like blades at its base.
+The sword-end sometimes also sports guard-like blades at its base.

-      - Pole-Arms: 2d10+6+DB, AP -2

-          - Tags: Two-Handed, Brace, Reach
+Tags: Two-handed, Reach, Bladed, Fend, Formation, Brace, Heavy

+Damage: 2d10+2+DB, AP 2

 ### Ratfolk